PEER SUPPORT PROGRAM

 A strong need for a formal peer support program was reinforced by results from our Physician Wellness Survey, a literature review, and repeated input from committee members and other physicians.
 We designed our program with input from Dr. Jo Shapiro, founder of a similar program at Harvard.
 Peer supporters were recruited from our committee or were recommended by clinical department leaders, and we developed a training program with a manual and a support system for the peer supporters.

-An expanded program to include litigation support was created as well as a parallel program by and for House Staff with trained residents.
+The program has been expanded to include litigation support.
+In addition, parallel programs by and for residents, fellows, and UHA (University Healthcare Alliance) members have been created.
 Medical Students have a separate peer support program called Ears 4 Peers.

 How is a Physician Identified?

-After a difficult clinical event or after a malpractice suit or other legal process is begun, a manager, residency director, faculty member or individual physician can call the Peer Support Line or send an email and ask that certain physicians or themselves be contacted.
-Medical Staff providers are matched via recommendation from peer support team leaders familiar with the peer support team, their specialties and position within the organization.
-House staff providers are asked if they would prefer to involve a peer supporter in their own department, if available, or a different department.
+After a difficult clinical event or after a malpractice suit or other legal process is begun, a manager, residency director, faculty member or individual physician can send an email and ask that certain physicians or themselves be contacted.
+Physicians and peer supporters are matched by their hospital/organization, medicine vs. surgery, their position within the organization, and not from their own department.

 How is the Physician Contacted?